-- We welcome pre-warrant application discussions for significant or complex developments incorporating new or innovative design.
-We advise that this service can be undertaken at the designer's office if coming to Waverly Court is inconvenient. - Electronic pre-warrant "discussions" also take place on a regular non-formal basis for smaller development proposals.
+- We actively encourage pre-warrant application discussions for large or complex developments incorporating new or innovative design.
+We advise that this service can be undertaken at the designer's office, if coming to Waverly Court is inconvenient. - Electronic pre-warrant discussions also take place on a regular non-formal basis for smaller development proposals.